Tigo Energy Cloud Connect Advanced (Update A)

 Prerequisites

-• Network access to the Cloud Connect Advanced device (directly or via compromised network)
+• Network access to Tigo Cloud Connect Advanced device and port where the web interface or API listens

 Exploitability